 Administering an estate also requires that the executor or administrator keep detailed financial records showing all amounts spent on and received by the estate.
 If these records are not kept early in the administration of an estate, it can become a significant source of frustration for the executor or administrator later.

 Each estate is different, and there are many other rules not mentioned that can affect the way an estate is handled.
 Obtaining legal advice early can save you time, stress and money.
-Our estate lawyers Courtney AuBuchon, Gia Bogetti, and Laney Third are here to help you navigate this difficult process.
+Our estate lawyer, Laney Third, is here to help you navigate this difficult process.